Back to blog

 Outbound sequences targeting expired trial users should feel different from cold outreach:

-- Reference their specific activity — “I noticed you set up [feature] during your trial but did not connect your CRM.
+1. Reference their specific activity: “I noticed you set up [feature] during your trial but did not connect your CRM.
 That is usually where teams get stuck.”

-- Diagnose the likely blocker — “Most teams that pause at that step need help with the initial data migration.
-We can do that for you in under an hour.”
+2. Diagnose the likely blocker: “Most teams that pause at that step need help with the initial data migration.
+We can handle that for you fast.”

-- Offer a specific next step — “Want me to set up a 20-minute session where we handle the migration live?
+3. Offer a specific next step: “Want me to set up a short session where we run the migration live?
 No pitch, just getting you unstuck.”

 This is not cold outreach.
 It is warm re-engagement powered by product usage data.
-The reply rates on these sequences are typically 3 to 5 times higher than cold outbound because the prospect already knows your product exists and showed initial intent.
+The reply rates on these sequences run far higher than cold outreach, because the prospect already knows your product exists and showed initial intent.

 Building multi-touch sequences that respect the SaaS buyer’s journey